Kerry Ellis: Concerts, new album, return to Wicked, Cats (2014–present)

 In February 2015, Ellis took over from Nicole Scherzinger as Grizabella in Cats at the London Palladium.

 On Sunday 27 September, she performed in the previously announced one-night-only concert with fellow West End Star and friend Louise Dearman at the Prince Edward Theatre.

 She gave birth to her second child, a boy called Freddie, on 30 November 2015.

 In 2017, Ellis starred as Alice in the UK tour of Wonderland.

 In August 2018, Ellis played at the Glamis Proms at Glamis Castle, the childhood home to Her Majesty, Elizabeth The Queen Mother.

 On 18 December 2019, Ellis performed "Rise Like a Phoenix" in the opening of the Miss World 2019 pageant.

 Ellis sang "Defying Gravity" as the finale of Musicals: The Greatest Show, a socially distanced show with no audience, performed at the London Palladium, broadcast on BBC1 on 7 February 2021.

 In February 2022, it was announced that Ellis would play Reno Sweeney in the UK/Ireland tour of Anything Goes, which also played at London's Barbican Theatre for the summer of 2022, until September 3.

+In July 2024, it was announced that Ellis would portray Cruella de Vil in the UK and Ireland tour of 101 Dalmatians.
+Ellis appeared during the tour’s runs at the New Theatre Oxford and Theatre Royal, Brighton.
+She was the final star cast member announced for the penultimate and concluding performances of the tour, scheduled from 3 December 2024 to 5 January 2025.
+From 31 January to 1 February, 2025, Ellis performed a concert at 54 Below in New York City.